-Governance & incentive alignment
+Governance & Incentive Alignment

 Establishing clear decision-making and aligned incentives to support accountability, trust, and long-term execution.

 Governance and incentive alignment define how decisions are made, authority is exercised, and participants are motivated across a business.
-For growth-stage and token-enabled companies, misalignment between ownership, control, and incentives often emerges as complexity increases — particularly when founders, investors, contributors, and tokenholders are operating under different economic and governance frameworks.
+For growth-stage and token-enabled companies, misalignment between ownership, control, and incentives often emerges as complexity increases particularly when founders, investors, contributors, and token holders are operating under different economic and governance frameworks.

 Establishing clear governance structures and aligned incentives is essential for sustaining trust, accountability, and long-term execution.
 When roles, rights, and rewards are thoughtfully designed, companies are better equipped to manage risk, navigate strategic decisions, and maintain credibility with investors, partners, and boards.
 A disciplined approach to governance and incentives supports stability as organizations scale, adapt, and operate under increasing scrutiny.